 TIMES LITERARY SUPPLEMENT An essential addition to the Copland bibliography, as one would expect from a project masterminded by Peter Dickinson.

-DAVID THOMPSON, MUSIC & VISION Peter Dickinson's collection is an important contribution not just to Copland studies, in which it will immediately become a central source, but to the study and understanding of twentieth century American music and its reception.
+DAVID THOMPSON, MUSIC & VISION Peter Dickinson's collection is an important contribution not just to Copland studies, in which it will immediately become a central source, but to the study and understand of twentieth century American music and its reception.

 MUSIC & LETTERS